dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 * Specify the maximum time allowed for processing each image

-You can set the maximum time allowed for processing a single image with the property `timeout` like this:
+You can set the maximum time allowed for processing a single image with the property `timeout`.

+> Note that the SDK will stop processing an image when it takes longer than the time set by `timeout`.
+This is different than the previously mentioned parameter `minImageCaptureInterval`.

 ```javascript
 let settings = await router.getSimplifiedSettings("ReadSingleBarcode");